Summer Cooling Optimization: Texas Heat Survival Guide for Maximum AC Efficiency

 When to Call for Professional Service

-- Bi-annual professional coil cleaning
+- Professional coil cleaning every six months

-- Refrigerant level verification and system optimization
+- Refrigerant level check and system optimization

-- Ductwork inspection and sealing service
+- Ductwork inspection and sealing

-- Efficiency testing and performance optimization
+- Efficiency testing to baseline your system’s performance

 Regional Cooling Strategies for North Texas Cities